Skip to main content

 How is Gynaecomastia Diagnosed?

 Diagnosis begins with a medical consultation.
 A doctor will typically ask about health history, lifestyle factors, and any medication use.
 Blood tests and imaging may also be recommended to identify underlying causes.
-It’s important to rule out other conditions, such as breast cancer, though this is rare in men.
+It’s important to rule out other conditions, such as breast cancer, although this is rare in men.

 Treatment Options